The Chinese University of Hong Kong, Shenzhen

 Chinese Academy of Sciences

-Peijun Li is a professor at the Academy of Mathematics and Systems Science, Chinese Academy of Sciences.
-His research focuses on inverse problems for partial differential equations, as well as the theory, algorithms, and applications of direct and inverse scattering problems for wave equations.
+Peijun Li is a Professor at the Academy of Mathematics and Systems Science, Chinese Academy of Sciences.
+His research focuses on inverse problems in PDEs, as well as scattering and inverse scattering problems for wave equations.

 The Chinese University of Hong Kong